 Dear Trying to Take the Next Step,

 This is an excellent question and it really has nothing to do with the internet or blogging though the online relationship adds an extra layer of easy, quick intimacy and therefore confusion.
-More than the online issue, however, I want to focus on the idea of transforming an acquaintanceship into a friendship.
+More than the online issue, however, I want to focus on the idea of turning an acquaintance into a friend.

 I suspect that many of us have experienced what you’re describing.
 I have certainly felt that pang of rejection that comes from watching someone who seems like good friend potential connecting with others, but showing no interest whatsoever in me.
 It’s the kind of situation that can leave one wondering, What’s wrong with me?
 Why not me?